What is a Personal Statement?

 Each personal statement is different, hence the word personal.
 It’s probably the first thing the interviewer is going to see, so that’s where you make your first impression.

-Your goal is to distinguish yourself from the rest of the competition, make yourself appeal as a real person and not just applicant number 22 or what have you.
+Your goal is to distinguish yourself from the rest of the competition, make yourself appeal as a real person, and not just be an applicant number.

 In the personal statement, you will describe yourself, who you are as a person, as a functioning member of society, what you are passionate about, your thoughts and other experiences.